-SURVEILLANCE SR 6.2.3.1 Cumulative dose contributions from liquid and gaseous effluents shall be determined in accordance with SRs 6.2.1.2.1, 6.2.2.2.1, and 6.2.2.3.1.
+FREQUENCY SR 6.2.3.1 Cumulative dose contributions from liquid and gaseous effluents shall be determined in accordance with SRs 6.2.1.2.1, 6.2.2.2.1, and 6.2.2.3.1.
 31 days

-- 6.3.1 Radiological Environmental Monitoring Program - RFO 6.3.1 The Radiological Environmental Monitoring Program shall be as follows: - Radiological Environmental Monitoring samples shall be a. collected at locations and analyzed as specified in Table 6.3.1-1: - The level of radioactivity as the result of plant b. effluents for a single radionuclide in each environmental sampling medium at a required location shall be less than the limits specified in Table 6.3.1-2, when averaged over the calendar quarter; - The total level of radioactivity in multiple detected radionuclides as the result of plant effluents in each environmental sampling medium at a required location shall be less than the limit specified in Table 6.3.1-2, when averaged over the calendar quarter; and - The potential annual dose to the MEMBER OF THE PUBLIC d. from all radionuclides other than those in Table 6.3.1-2 in each environmental sampling medium at a required location shall be less than the calendar year limits of RFOs 6.2.1.2, 6.2.2.2, and 6.2.2.3.
+6.3.1 Radiological Environmental Monitoring Program

+- RFO 6.3.1 The Radiological Environmental Monitoring Program shall be as follows: - a.
+Radiological Environmental Monitoring samples shall be collected at locations and analyzed as specified in Table 6.3.1-1; - b.
+The level of radioactivity as the result of plant effluents for a single radionuclide in each environmental sampling medium at a required location shall be less than the limits specified in Table 6.3.1-2, when averaged over the calendar quarter; - c.
+The total level of radioactivity in multiple detected radionuclides as the result of plant effluents in each environmental sampling medium at a required location shall be less than the limit specified in Table 6.3.1-2, when averaged over the calendar quarter; and - d.
+The potential annual dose to the Member of the Public from all radionuclides other than those in Table 6.3.1-2 in each environmental sampling medium at a required location shall be less than the calendar year limits of RFOs 6.2.1.2, 6.2.2.2, and 6.2.2.3.

-CONDITION UIRED COMPENSATORY MEASURE COMPLETION TIME Α. One or more samples not collected or analyzed as specified in Table 6.3.1-1.
+CONDITION REQUIRED COMPENSATORY MEASURE COMPLETION TIME A. One or more samples not collected or analyzed as specified in Table 6.3.1-1.
 A.1 Prepare and submit, in the Annual Radiological Environmental Operating Report, a description for not conducting the Radiological Environmental Monitoring sampling and analysis requirements as required and the corrective actions to prevent recurrence.
-Upon submittal of current Annual Radiological Environmental Operating Report В. Separate Condition entry is allowed for each sample location.
+Upon submittal of current Annual Radiological Environmental Operating Report

+CONDITION REQUIRED COMPENSATORY MEASURE COMPLETION TIME BNOTE Separate Condition entry is allowed for each sample location.
 One or more sample locations required by Table 6.3.1-1 with milk or fresh leafy vegetable samples unavailable.
-AND Identify locations for obtaining replacement samples and replace, in the Radiological Environmental Monitoring Program, the location(s) from which samples are unavailable with the new location(s).
-Prepare and submit, in the Radiological Environmental Operating Report, the cause of the unavailability of samples, the new locations for obtaining replacement samples, and the revised figure(s) and table(s) for the ODCM reflecting the new Upon submittal of current Radiological Environmental Operating Report
+B.1 AND Identify locations for obtaining replacement samples and replace, in the Radiological Environmental Monitoring Program, the location(s) from which samples are unavailable with the new location(s).
+30 days B.2 Prepare and submit, in the Radiological Environmental Operating Report, the cause of the unavailability of samples, the new locations for obtaining replacement samples, and the revised figure(s) and table(s) for the ODCM reflecting the new locations.
+Upon submittal of current Radiological Environmental Operating Report

-CONDITION REQU JIRED COMPENSATORY MEASURE COMPLETION TIME C. Separate Condition entry is allowed for each sample location.
-One or more sample locations with the level of radioactivity for one radionuclide as the result of plant effluents in an environmental sampling medium not within the limits of Table 6.3.1-2 when averaged over the calendar quarter.
-C.1 Submit a Special Report to the NRC which includes the cause(s) for exceeding the limit(s) and the corrective actions to reduce radioactive effluents so that the potential annual dose to a MEMBER OF THE PUBLIC is less than the calendar year reporting limits of RFOs 6.2.1.2, 6.2.2.2, and 6.2.2.3.
-30 days OR One or more sample locations with the total level of radioactivity for more than one radionuclide as a result of plant effluents in an environmental sampling medium not within the limits of Table 6.3.1-2 when averaged over the calendar quarter.
+CONDITION REQUIRED COMPENSATORY MEASURE COMPLETION TIME CNOTE C.1 Submit a Special Report to the NRC which includes the cause(s) for exceeding the limit(s) and the corrective actions to reduce radioactive effluents so that the potential annual dose to a Member of the Public is less than the calendar year reporting limits of RFOs 6.2.1.2, 6.2.2.2, and 6.2.2.3.
+30 days